Marella Explorer 2 Review and Specifications

 - "The Cinema" offers family-friendly movies, plus extra screenings during high season.

 - "M Club" is ship's Kids Club, with games from M Crew (ship-exclusive character).

 - "Hideout" is ship's teen club lounge fitted with comfy seats and video gaming consoles.
-There is also an al fresco terrace with colourful hammocks.
+There is also an al fresco terrace with colorful hammocks.

 - Gamer Zone (arcade) is for everyone onboard, fully stocked with machines.

 - Broad Street Shops are ship's boutiques stocked with travel essentials, duty-free merchandise, perfumes and cosmetics, jewelry, gifts, and souvenirs.